Abroad with Two Yanks: Hal Roach

 The film was originally announced as one of Hal Roach's Streamliners titled Yanks Down Under starring William Bendix.
 Due to Hal Roach's contract for filming training films for the American Army, the film and Bendix's commitment to it was sold to producer Edward Small with Roach employee Fred Guiol to be credited as a producer.
 The film was the end of Roach's arrangement with United Artists.

 Edward Small

 In November 1943 the project was with Edward Small and was called Waltzing Matilda.
 William Bendix and Dennis O'Keefe were attached to star.
 The film was to be the second in a two-film contract between O'Keefe and Small, the first being Up in Mabel's Room.

+According to United Artists' company records the film was called Yank Down Under and was made under a one-pucture deal with Bendix and "the company felt it would be a good low bracket picture with general audience appeal.
+It was the unanimous consensus of the stockholders that Mr. Smali's name should not appear on the picture, but that it should be presented by some corporation other than Mr. Small."

 The title was eventually changed to Abroad with Two Yanks.
 Small later said he mainly bought the story because this title was so appealing.